livecode/livecode/docs/notes/feature-resolution_independence.md

 Since all of the updates are internal, the end LiveCode developer should see no major changes: Where possible, we've tried to match previous behaviors as closely as possible.
 However, in the early DPs, we do expect some rendering irregularities.

 Though the primary reason for the updates is to support resolution independence, we do get the side benefits of having a modern 2D graphics library.
-These include a clean developer API allowing for easy integration into other modules, potential performance improvements and support for graphic rendering on the server platforms (planned for a future release).
+These include a clean developer API allowing for easy integration into other modules, potential performance improvements and support for graphic rendering on the server platforms.

 ##Multiple Density Support